GNaveenkumar614/ROS/README.md

-**Automating the Turtle Simulation to Draw Shapes 🔺** Introduction to Shape Drawing: Briefly explain the importance of automation in simulations and how it can be applied to drawing shapes. 📐
+**Automating the Turtle Simulation to Draw Shapes 🔺**

+automating the  simulations and how it can be applied to drawing shapes. 📐

 **Creating a Package:**